-Researched and compiled for Burwash Parish Council by Sir Frank Sanderson, this Rolls of Honour register contains the names of 135 Burwash parishioners who died during the First World War and 29 parishioners who died during the Second World War plus two officially listed as Civilian War Dead.
+Researched and compiled for Burwash Parish Council by Frank Sanderson, the Burwash Rolls of Honour contains the names of 138 dead from the First World War and 29 dead from the Second World War plus two officially listed Civilian War Dead.
 This 138 does not include an RAF pilot who crashed in the Parish and is buried elsewhere nor similarly a Luftwaffe pilot.

-Most of the information comes from the Commonwealth War Graves Commission.
-The East and West Sussex County Record Offices, the Imperial War Museum, the Public Record Office at Kew, and ‘Soldiers who died in the Great War’.
-Countless press cuttings and assistance from the men’s families have also added to the information.
+Most of the information comes from the Commonwealth War Graves Commission, the East and West Sussex County Record Offices, the Imperial War Museum, the Public Record Office at Kew, ‘Soldiers who died in the Great War’, studying graves in the churchyards and countless Press cuttings.

 The addresses are normally those given to the Imperial War Graves Commission by the next of kin immediately after the war.
-Some addresses are deduced to come from press cuttings.
+Some addresses are deduced from press cuttings.

-Any further information or correction that the reader may have on any entry in this roll would be most appreciated.
-Please contact us by email via firstname.lastname@example.org.
+Any further information or corrections that the reader may be able to provide on any entry in this Roll would be most appreciated.
+Please contact email@example.com.